 (Translated into English from Ármannssga hin yngri - RHR)

-And to this day we remember the troll games which took place here on Hofmannaflöt plains.
+And to this day, we remember the troll games that took place here on Hofmannaflöt.

 A wrestling society in Iceland is named after the games Glímufélagið Ármann founded in 1888.

-Hofmannaflöt plains are north of Þingvellir national park and east of Mt. Ármannsfell.
+The Hofmannaflöt plains lie north of Þingvellir National Park and east of Mt. Ármannsfell.
 Prominent is the small mountain Meyjarsæti - the Seat of the Maidens.

-It is believed that the small mountain got this name as the women/maiden sat on Mt.
+It is believed that the small mountain got its name because women/maidens sat on Mt.
 Meyjarsæti and watched the games on the Hofmannaflöt plains.

-This story is told from generation to generation and my grandparents told it to me when I was a little girl and we visited Mt.
+This story is told from generation to generation.
+My grandparents told me about it when I was a little girl, and we visited Mt.
 Meyjarsæti.

-The Alþingi was held at Þingvellir until 1798 when it was moved away from Þingvellir to Reykjavík.
+The Alþingi was held at Þingvellir until 1798, when it was moved to Reykjavík.

-This is after Ármann's death, whose burial mound is said to be in Mt. Ármannsfell, where we don't know.
+This is after Ármann's death, whose burial mound is said to be at Mt. Ármannsfell, but we don't know where it is.

-But protectors as Ármann and Bárður Snæfellsás are protectors of their area even after their death.
+But protectors such as Ármann and Bárður Snæfellsás are protectors of their area even after their death.

-So if we find ourselves in trouble (f.ex. get lost in the fog, or break a leg) in this area or on the Snæfellsnes peninsula we can call upon them and ask for their help.
+So if we find ourselves in trouble (e.g., get lost in the fog or break a leg) in this area or on the Snæfellsnes peninsula, we can call upon them for help.
 It is for sure worth a try.

-Here you can see the location of Mt. Ármannsfell on Google maps.
+Here is the location of Mt. Ármannsfell on Google Maps.

 Have a lovely time in Iceland :)